-Where will this rotation take place: This hands-on outpatient rotation will take place in the Dallas Fort Worth area (45 minutes northwest of downtown Dallas).
+Where will the rotation take place: This outpatient US clinical experience will take place in an outpatient practice 20 miles west of downtown Dallas.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience.
-IMGs seeking careers in pediatrics will find this rotation particularly useful.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in pediatrics.
+IMGs seeking careers in family medicine will also find this rotation particularly useful.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.

 Read Dr. Desai's Interview with Dr. Su-Ting Li (Associate Vice Chair for Education and Program Director of the Pediatrics Residency Program at UC Davis) about How to Match Successfully in Pediatrics

 "I enjoyed my time with the doctor and I can’t say enough about him.
 Very professional, knowledgeable and cares a lot about his patients.
 I will highly recommend him if you are looking to getting good clinical skills and knowledge in medicine."